 Periodic inspections help prevent workplace injuries, which can result in costly lost work time and compensation claims.

-What to Include in your Inspection Checklist?
+What to Include in Your Inspection Checklist

 The content of your inspection checklist will depend on its purpose.
-The questions or items stated in the checklist are tailor-fitted to the focus of the inspection and are also influenced by the standards and requirements administered by either the organization or governing bodies.
+The questions or items stated in the checklist are tailor-fitted to the focus of the inspection and influenced by the standards and requirements administered by either the organization or governing bodies.

+Although this focuses on self-inspection, its contents are used for many other purposes.
 Here are a few question examples you can include in your inspection checklist: